jazzran/ZTEF680_Wifi_En/README.md

 # Known limitations
-Wifi parameters are not changed by parameters.
-Default settings: Spain Bands
+Wifi parameters are Hardcoded.
+Default settings: Spain Bands.
+If you need to update it with your settings you need to edit the ZTE.py file

 # Future evolutions
 Obtain WIFI configured parameters from router instead of using Harcoded ones